 The need to address ongoing pressures, sustainable funding and the need for effective engagement with local government has been consistently raised by the member-led LGA Asylum, Refugee and Migration Task Group.
 The member led LGA Asylum, Refugee and Migration Task Group is made up of LGA lead members from across the LGA political groups and regional member representation covering all of the English regions and Devolved Administrations.
 It focuses upon the issues around the asylum, refugee and migration agenda at a national and strategic level from a local government political leadership perspective.

-A Home Office and Local Government Chief Executive Group reporting to the Task Group has been established with the aim to achieve better engagement and oversight; access to funding and data; and a place based and more equitable approach to dispersal as outlined in a joint MoU.
+An Asylum and Resettlement Council Senior Engagement Group (ARCSEG) reporting to the Task Group aims to achieve better engagement and oversight; access to funding and data; and a place based and more equitable approach to dispersal.
 Meeting quarterly since 2019, the group is co-chaired by the LGA with representation from each region and devolved administration.

 The LGA has been involved in discussions with Government and with regions for a long period of time on how to work together to find sustainable solutions that minimise the pressures on local authorities, local communities and vulnerable individuals.
 The LGA view is that aligned regionally coordinated programmes can meet the needs of vulnerable children and families, more quickly whilst minimising the impact on local communities; and utilising and funding central, regional and local governments' strategic and operational expertise and innovative practice.

-The Government remains keen to encourage more councils to participate in dispersal.
-The Home Office has further engagement with local government and providers at a regional level.
-Views and queries on this and other programmes can be directed to Strategic Migration Partnershipsee folder 5.
+The Home Office has further engagement with local government and providers at a devolved administration and regional level.
+Views and queries on this and other programmes can be directed to Strategic Migration Partnerships (see folder 6.

 We and national partners are stressing the need for urgent and sustainable solutions to current and ongoing challenges around support for for lone asylum seeking children.
 The government announced in November 2021 that it will temporarily mandate the National Transfer Scheme The Government issued a consultation to councils which considers options for changes and in our joint response to the consultation with ADCS, we continue to highlight that, despite welcome recent uplifts, funding for care-leavers, placement capacity and issues with age assessment may continue to be a barrier to participation.
 We are also making the case to central government on the need to continue to work with councils on issues in the system for adults and families, particularly around the need to widen dispersal to reduce hotel use, with more information under folder 1.